 Moulton, a Marine veteran who served in Iraq, is known as an outspoken critic of his own party.
 He was elected to the House in 2013.

-During the 2018 midterms, Moulton raised over $4 million through his Serve America PAC to support Democratic candidates running in battleground states.
+During the 2018 midterms, Moulton raised more than $4 million through his Serve America PAC to support Democratic candidates running in battleground states.
 Before announcing his candidacy, he had already laid groundwork for his 2020 campaign, already visiting Iowa, South Carolina, New Hampshire and Nevada.

 Former Rep. Beto O'Rourke, D-Texas

-O'Rourke, who rose to national prominence during his ultimately failed challenge of Texas Sen. Ted Cruz in 2018, officially announced his presidential campaign in mid-March, calling it "a defining moment of truth for this country and for every single one of us."
+O'Rourke, who rose to national prominence during his unsuccessful run against Texas Sen. Ted Cruz in 2018, officially announced his presidential campaign in mid-March, calling it "a defining moment of truth for this country and for every single one of us."

-The former Texas congressman immediately embarked on his first ever trip to Iowa and visited Wisconsin as well during his first weekend on the trail.
+The former Texas congressman immediately embarked on his first-ever trip to Iowa and also visited Wisconsin during his first weekend on the trail.